Audition Songs by Musical

-If you’re looking for audition songs for How the Grinch Stole Christmas!, it’s best to choose a festive or character-driven musical theatre song that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for How the Grinch Stole Christmas!, it’s fitting to choose a festive or character-driven song that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because How the Grinch Stole Christmas! premiered in 1994, the audition songs below are drawn from musicals between the 1990s and 2020s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.